rdeane/MeqSilhouette/docs/source/inputs.rst

 FITS format
 -----------
 Sky models in FITS formats are forward-modelled using *WSClean* under the hood.
-The directory pointed to by *input_fitsimage* must contain all FITS files that constitute the sky model.
+The directory pointed to by *input_fitsimage* must be writable and contain all FITS files that constitute the sky model.
 The following naming convention applies to the individual FITS files:

 * If there is no time-variability or polarisation, then *input_fitsimage* contains only one FITS image named *t0000-model.fits*.